Alfresco/alfresco-ng2-components/docs/typography.md

 ```

-for more details about typografy refer to [Material 2 documentation](https://github.com/angular/material2/blob/master/guides/typography.md)
+for more details about typography refer to [Material 2 documentation](https://github.com/angular/material2/blob/master/guides/typography.md)